awhitefield8/compsoc23_team_improbable/README.md

 ### Construction of the Markov chain

-Let $t(i,j)$ denote the transition probability from candidates $i$ to $j$.
+Let $t(i,j)$ denote the transition probability from candidate $i$ to $j$.
 Let $n$ denote the number of candidates, and $d$ denote a hyper-parameter which is analogous to the damping factor used in PageRank.

 We compute $t(i,j)$ where $i \neq j$ as follows: First we compute $p_{ji}$: the proportion of voters who prefer j to i.
-Then
+Then we set:
 $$
-t(i,j) =
+t(i,j) :=
 (1-d) \cdot \frac{p_{ji}}{n-1}
 +d \cdot \frac{1}{n}
 $$
 Given the computations of $t(i,j)$ where $i \neq j$, $t(i,i)$ is determined by the constraints of the stochastic matrix (rows and columns must add to 1).
+We set $d = 0.1$ in our submission.

 ### Scores assigned to candidates

-Note that this Markov Chain is aperiod and irreducible.
+Note that this Markov Chain is aperiodic and irreducible.
 Therefore, the exist steady state probabilities corresponding to each candidate.
 Moreover, we can quickly estimate the steady state probabilities using matrix multiplication.
 The score for candidate $i$ is the steady state probability of candidate $i$.

 ### Interpretation of Modified Convergence voting